 - Toss in flour and nuts and mix.
 You don’t even need to sift the flour.
 The mixture will be moderately runny.

-- Bake in a moderate oven approximately 30 minutes or until browned and a skewer comes out clean.
+- Bake for approximately 35 minutes or until browned and a skewer comes out clean.

 Leave a Reply